vincentarelbundock/Rdatasets/doc/Ecdat/rst/USincarcerations.rst

       For ``USincarcerations``, we used the numbers from ``p19t03.csv`` and ``p19t05.csv``, because they seem likely to be more accurate.

-      However, these numbers include only people in state and federal prisons.
+      However, these numbers include only humans in state and federal prisons.
 It excludes jails.

       `Key Statistic: Total correctional